d12frosted/elpa-mirror/nongnu/mastodon-readme.txt

 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   Mastodon from 4.3 supports grouped notifications.
-These are implemented by `mastodon.el'.
-If you are on an instance that doesn't implement grouped notifications, set `mastodon-group-notifications' to nil.
+These are implemented by `mastodon.el' but disabled by default out of consideration to users on instances that don't support them.
+If you are on an instance that implements grouped notifications, set `mastodon-group-notifications' to `t' to enable them.

 1.2.6 Customization